thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/provision-and-abundance.md

 #### Sow and Reap

-God honors giving.
+God honours giving.
 When we release resources in faith, we align ourselves with the flow of heaven.
 Generosity opens the gates of provision.

 [Luke 6:38](https://www.biblegateway.com/passage/?search=lk%206%3A38&version=NKJV) says *"Give and it will be given to you...